Last updated: 9 June

 - Chest pain

 - Breathing difficulties

 - Severe allergic reactions

 - Severe burns or scalds.

-Dentists are able to provide advice over the phone and prescribe antibiotics and analgesics via telephone for serious cases.
+Dental surgeries are still staffing phones to field enquiries from patients, and dentists are able to provide advice over the phone and prescribe antibiotics and analgesics via telephone for serious cases.

 Emergency dental care